garethrussell/uel/_pages/people.md

 #### About me

-I am an ecologist working in the field of spatial ecology and animal movement.
+I am an ecologist working in the field of spatial ecology and animal movemen.

 I received my undergraduate degree in zoology from Oxford University in 1992 and went on to earn my PhD from The University of Tennessee in 1996.